 Model Rule of Professional Conduct 1.6 requires lawyers to maintain confidentiality of client information.
 It's broad and it's strict.
 Secrets, strategies, plans, everything a client tells you in confidence for the purpose of obtaining legal advice.
 All of it.

 Rule 1.6(a) does carve out space for disclosure when it's reasonably necessary to carry out the representation.
 Billing services, document management systems, paralegals, co-counsel.
-Client information has to leave the strictest vault of privilege sometimes because the work demands it.
+Client information has to leave the strictest vault of privilege sometimes, because the work demands it.

 ABA Formal Opinion 477R: The 2017 Ruling That Still Governs